g-leech/argmin-gravitas/_posts/2018-08-31-bad-introspections.markdown

 * **Inference to the unconscious mind**. e.g. People insist on trying to find deep truths about the unconscious mind via dream interpretation, expending lots of ingenuity on what might well be a semi-random <a href="{{dreemz}}">byproduct of long-term memory encoding</a>.  <br><br>
 * **Inference to latent identity**.
 It's now common to identify what you _feel like_ with what you are.
 This has <a href="{{gend}}">good</a> and <a href="{{other}}">bad</a> sides, but in general the idea of a personal essence (as opposed to a personal <a href="{{algo}}">family-resemblence</a> of contingent properties) is false, and might imply a bad epistemology.
 (False since you would be a different person if your circumstances changed, even as little as "who you are currently talking to".)<br><br>

+#### As waste

 * **Sitting with your eyes closed telling yourself you're not thinking**.
 Which much actual meditation probably is.

 <br>

 The common failure above is taking introspection too seriously.
-How seriously should we ever take it?<br><br>
+If you're doing it for fun or catharsis, and manage to prevent it leaking into your beliefs, then good for you.
+It's an art in fact - consider improv, freestyling, automatic writing, internal family systems.
+I'm only hostile to the epistemic side.<br><br>

 ### Phenomenology & mindfulness